gvwilson/sensibleadventures/coriandel/coriandel.md

 I closed my eyes for a moment, just listening.
 Where next?
 The glasswrights' market, where they sold perfect replicas of fish and exotic flowers?
-The Aranese quarter, to listen to a disputation on Balanced philosophy?
+The Aranese quarter, where I might find momentary solace in a disputation on Balanced philosophy?
 Or the cloudherd's yard near Tomb Hill?

 The cloudherd's yard.
 I doubted any clouds would be there, but the walk would take me through parts of the city I hadn't seen in a year or two.
-With a quick glance over my shoulder to check on the one-eyed beggar who'd been following me since the fryer's stall, I slipped between a beard trimmer's salon and a shop selling flags and hurried away.
+With a quick glance over my shoulder to check that the carpenter's apprentice and silk mender were still behind me, I slipped between a beard trimmer's salon and a shop selling flags and hurried away.

-Pen and Scissors Street... the shambles around the dried vegetable market... a flight of crumbling steps that had no name I'd ever learned, and I was in Six Ears Square.
+Pen and Scissors Street... the shambles around the dried vegetable market... a crumbling flight steps the collar whispered had never been named, and there I was in Six Ears Square.
 I paused at the top to make a mental note about the stairs.
-Someone might pay for the stairs' repair in exchange for putting their name on them.
+Someone might pay for their repair in exchange for putting their name on them.

 A pack of boys loitered in the square.
-Two of them were juggling---badly---while another walked toe-to-heel around the rim of the dry fountain in the square's center and the rest played call-me-names-and-I'll-push-you.
+Two of them were juggling badly while another walked toe-to-heel around the rim of the dry fountain in the square's center and the rest played call-me-names-and-I'll-push-you.
 Their clothes said their families were poor, but they looked well fed.
 And from the way they kept